Applying for Residency Under the Withdrawal Agreement - Individual

 Residence certificate//Resolution of Extranjería (if presented model EX-20).

 Passport (original and copy).

-Passport-size photograph 32x26.
+Passport-size photograph 32x26 (ID photograph).

 Padrón (if you changed your address).
 Original and copy, issued within the last 3 months.

 Unlike Step 1, this process can't be done by a representative and the applicant must present the documents and pick up the card in person.
 If you have mobility concerns, and do not feel you can attend an in person appointment, you could look to request a mobility unit to be dispatched.
 Please contact us for more details on this process.